18F/join.tts.gsa.gov/pages/hiring-process.md

 - Resume qualification - 2 to 3 weeks
 - Interviews - 1 month
 - Offer and security - 2 to 3 months
-- Total from application to start - 3 - 5 months
+- Total from application to start - 3 to 5 months

 ## Information Sessions